grahamcarman/docs/astro/manage-hybrid-clusters.md

 :::caution

-This document applies only to Astro Hybrid users.
-To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to **Settings** > **General**.
-Your Astro product type is listed under **Product Type**.
+This document applies only to [Astro Hybrid](hybrid-overview.md).
+To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Cloud UI, then click **Organization Settings**.
+Your Astro product type is listed under **Product Type** on the **General** page.

 To create a cluster on Astro Hosted, see [Create a dedicated cluster](create-dedicated-cluster.md).